kevintpeng/Learn-Something-Every-Day/UWaterloo/ECE454-Distributed-Computing.md

 - do not share thrift transports, protocols, and client stubs as they are not thread-safe
 - for interface versioning, add optionals with default values

+### Distributed File Systems
+- NFS is a system for mounting file system remotely, and is configurable to support either remote access or upload/download models
+- different guarantees: unix semantics, session semantics, immutable and transactions

 ### [Hadoop MapReduce](https://learn.uwaterloo.ca/d2l/le/content/459381/viewContent/2571408/View)
 - achieves fault tolerance through restarting tasks, and ensuring that tasks are side-effect free